 This plate stuck to smooth and textured surfaces, but it does lose its suction over time.
 If you have a toddler who likes to play with their dishware, they may try to slide this one around, but it will take some real muscle to pull it up from whatever surface you’ve got it stuck to.

 These plates aren’t dishwasher safe either, so you’ll have to wash and dry them by hand.
 However, my husband accidentally ran this plate through the dishwasher and everything was fine, but I wouldn’t recommend that as a regular method of cleaning for this plate.

-Where to Buy Buy now at Amazon $19.99 from Walmart Silivo Silicone Child Feeding Plate
+Where to Buy $19.99 from Amazon $19.99 from Walmart Silivo Silicone Child Feeding Plate

 The Silivo Baby Placemat with Suction Cups says it fits most high chairs, but it was too large for my Stokke high chair tray.
 However, I was able to test this mat on my dining room table and quartz kitchen countertop.
 Before I dive into the plate’s performance, it’s worth noting that the plate emitted a very strong chemical-like odor when I opened the package.
 That smell goes away after washing (you can run it through the dishwasher), but it was rather unpleasant and was the only plate that gave off an odor upon arrival.

 The plate features four suction cups (one in each corner) that you’ll need to press down on to secure it to the table or tray.
 When it comes to wet and crumb-covered surfaces, the suction is less than stellar.
 Silvo’s suction plate does move on clean and even surfaces, but, thanks to the non-skid silicone bottom, it should stay in place long enough for your toddler to get through dinner without toss the plate across the kitchen.
 Fingers crossed.